agn453/HI-TECH-Z80-C/README.md

     and floating point library that contain optimised Z280 routines.
     These will only execute on a Z280 MPU - and not on a Z80!
     They have been built from sources of the v3.09-4 release.

-LIB280C#.LIB and LIB280F#.LIB
-    These are the original library files obtained from the UZI280 v1.12 distribution files.

 ```